mastere32/Training-Tesseract/task.md

 #### 4. Security and Maintenance

 -   **Data Security:** Employ Yii2's security best practices to protect user data.
--   **Docker Integration:** Configure the development environment in Docker as per the provided guidelines to facilitate easy deployment, scalability, and maintenance.

 ### Technology Stack